foxsportscomactivate/canon-printer/index.rst

 ##################
-How do I Install My Canon Printer to My Computer?
+How do I Download Canon Printer Drivers and Software?
 ##################

 .. meta::